bsm3d/BSM-Tools/README.md

 About the Developer
 =================
-Benoît Saint-Moulin is a Belgian expert in 3D and VFX, specializing in real-time 3D and virtual environments.
+BSM3D is a Belgian expert in 3D and VFX, specializing in real-time 3D and virtual environments.
 With extensive industry experience, he bridges the gap between artists and developers, combining expertise in 3D, programming, and digital arts.

-Key achievements include:
-- ArKaos co-founder
-- Industry collaborations with leading artists and companies
-- Technical documentation author
-- Educational contributions at Haute École Albert Jacquard
-- Certified Belgian government real-time 3D expert

 Future Development
 ================
 - Regular updates based on user feedback
-- Planned Houdini version
 - Continuous optimization and feature enhancement

 Remember to explore, create, and enjoy working with my tools!